IBM/CRAIG/unit-tests/data-files/slz.md

-management   | A VPC for management to enable the application provider's administrators to monitor, operation, and maintain the environment | workload     | A VPC for workload to support hosted applications and operations that deliver services to the consumer                       | edge         | a VPC for edge if you enable edge networking for F5                                                                          | true
+management   | A VPC for management to enable the application provider's administrators to monitor, operation, and maintain the environment | workload     | A VPC for workload to support hosted applications and operations that deliver services to the consumer                       | edge         | a VPC for edge if you enable edge networking for F5                                                                          | true vpc          | a VPC used for VPN connection                                                                                                |

 ### Related Links